 - The applicant must have taken the Medical College Admissions Test (MCAT) at least once on or after April 1, 2016 and obtained a percentile rank of at least 25.
-The applicant has an average MCAT Percentile Rank times his/her Cumulative Undergraduate BCPM-GPA greater than 93.
+The applicant has a highest MCAT Percentile Rank times his/her Cumulative Undergraduate BCPM-GPA greater than 93.

 For applicants with earned graduate degrees or 20 or more hours of graduate coursework, an invitation to submit a secondary application is sent if the average MCAT percentile rank is a 25 or greater, regardless of Cumulative Undergraduate BCPM-GPA.

 - The applicant must complete the online assessment CASPer.
 For more information on CASPer, click here or visit takecasper.com.

 - The applicant must submit a minimum of two (2) letters of recommendation (or one committee letter).
 For more information on letters of recommendation, please visit the FAQs.

 - Submission of a $90 application fee, Declaration of Domicile in the State of Georgia, state-issued photo ID, Required Premedical Course Form, and a photograph.
 These are submitted with the MUSM Secondary Application.
 (The fee is automatically waived for applicants who have a valid Fee Assistance Program waiver from AMCAS)

 Screening process for M.D. applications